Artprentice/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script to move all files beginning ith an upper case alphabet Script to delete all files ending with ~
-Script to create multiple directories in current directory
+Script to create multiple directories in current directory lists all the files and directories of the current directory, separated by ,